Alaswadi/arabic-cybersecurity/README-ADMIN-MESSAGES-COMPREHENSIVE-FIX.md

 # Comprehensive Fix for Admin Messages Page

-This guide provides a comprehensive solution to fix the issues with the admin messages page in your Arabic cybersecurity website.
+This guide provides a comprehensive solution to fix the issues with the admin messages page in your Phish Simulator website.
 The problem involves cookie handling in Next.js 14 and proper authentication flow.

 ## Changes Made